-In this article, we will be discussing how to document and maintain the processes of your business efficiently and effectively.
+In this article, we will be discussing how to document and maintain how to processes in your business efficiently and effectively.

 The initial step you should take once you’ve made up your mind to document the processes of your organization is to decide which one you want to create an SOP for first.
 Doing so will require you to indicate the objective of that particular task and why it’s important for your business.

-Prioritizing process investments can be tricky, if you’re looking for a guide on how to do it right – check out this guide on the Parakeeto blog.
+Prioritizing process and workflows investments can be tricky, if you’re looking for a guide on how to do it right – check out this guide on the Parakeeto blog.

 Documenting the entire process will give you a magnified view of the task and allow you to identify bottlenecks and obstacles you may have not noticed before.
 You will also be able to see the entire process from a fresh perspective.
 This will give you the chance to identify which steps can be simplified or eliminated altogether.
 An updated SOP will allow your team to function more effectively and efficiently.